TV Bahia

 TV Bahia (channel 11) is a television station in Salvador, Bahia, Brazil, affiliated with TV Globo.
-Owned by Rede Bahia, TV Bahia is the principal station of Rede Bahia de Televisão, a statewide television network composed of another five TV stations.
+Is the flagship station of Rede Bahia de Televisão, a statewide television network composed of another five stations owned-and-operated by Rede Bahia.
 TV Bahia's studios and transmitter are located on Prof. Aristídes Novis Street in the Federação district, in Salvador.
-The station signed on the air on March 10, 1985, 10 months after receiving its license from the federal government, making it the fourth-oldest television station in Bahia.
-It was inaugurated as a Rede Manchete affiliate.
-It became a partner of Rede Globo in 1987, after a troubled transition process, marked by a long judicial dispute with TV Aratu.
+Its terrestrial signal, through the station in Salvador and translators, reaches 133 cities in the state.
+Currently, besides being the leader in Salvador, it has the largest ratings among Globo's stations in Brazil.